zhouzhitreng/asKAN/README.md

 The Original-B-spline refers to the asKAN in our work.

-asXXXKAN with one level corresponds to the respective XXXKAN.
+asXXXKAN with one iteration is XXXKAN.

 Based heavily on: